The two wounds in the Hands,

 Candidates that aspire to join the Missionaries of Charity must be:

 Candidates are encouraged to complete at least a high school education.
 Those interested will be invited to make a two week “Come and See” experience.
-For further information, contact the closest house of sisters.
+For further information, please visit us at missionariesofcharity.org or contact the closest house, belonging to your region:

 Albania, Armenia, Austria, Belgium, Byelorussia, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Georgia, Germany, Greece, Holland, Hungary, Iceland, Ireland, Italy, Kosovo, Latvia, Lithuania, Macedonia, Malta, Norway, Poland, Portugal, Romania, Russia, Slovakia, Slovenia, Spain, Sweden, Switzerland, United Kingdom (England, Scotland, Wales, Northern Ireland), Ukraine, Vatican City.